 - Mystery: The objective approach has a problem with mystery.
 It wants all things to be comprehensible, to fall under the penetrating gaze of reason.
 However, the route of faith is much more pessimistic about our ability to know.
 From the fundamental position of trust in Jesus, I am much more comfortable saying “I don’t know,” admitting that I have doubts and uncertainties, and ultimately leaving things up to God.
 This extends beyond my intellectual convictions and into the events of my own life, trusting that all my ways are known to Him.
 We are little humans, we don’t know very much, why not choose hope over despair, faith over doubt?

 - Spiritual formation: I have already alluded to this above: the objective approach will not bring you closer to God.
 God cannot be related to through philosophical reflections, he is found in inwardness: in prayer, meditation and interaction with others.
 If I want to relate more fully to God, I need to develop inwardly, I need to develop subjectively, the objective approach is a distraction that doesn’t help me grow as a Christian.
-As Kierkegaard puts it in one of my favourite quotations: one “proves God’s existence through worship… not by proofs.”
+As Kierkegaard puts it, one “proves God’s existence through worship… not by proofs.”

 - Idolatry: Our “objective proofs” for God’s existence can become idols.
 Where do you ultimately place your faith?
 Does it or stand and fall on your favourite proof?
 Does it rest on a spiritual role model?
 Does it depend on a scientific theory?
 All of these are ways of building your house on the sand.
 You have faith in your ability to reason, on the piety of another, on the facts as you understand them.
 All of these are fallible, shifting idols of wood and straw.
 It is as if, Peter, thrusting himself into the sea were to fix his eyes on a sinking idol of stone, and sink with it.
 Kierkegaard calls us to place our trust radically, fully, comprehensively on the God-man.
 He calls us to act in faith, to: Venture far out, like a lonely swimmer who floats above 70,000 fathoms of water, so far out that God can get hold of you and there is no possibility of returning to dry land.